History of anarchism: Revolutionary wave

 From the collapse of anarchism in the newly formed Soviet Union, two anarchist trends arose.
-The first, platformism, was propagated in the anarchist journal Dielo Truda by a group of Russian exiles, including Nestor Makhno.
+The first, platformism, was propagated in the anarchist journal Delo truda by a group of Russian exiles, including Nestor Makhno.
 Their main objective, as proponent Piotr Arsinov wrote, was to create a non-hierarchical party that would offer "common organisation of our forces on a basis of collective responsibility and collective methods of action".
 They considered that a lack of organisation was a basic reason of why anarchism had failed.
 Platformism had the purpose of providing a strategy for class struggle, as Bakunin and Kropotkin had suggested before.
 The other trend emerged as an organisational alternative to platformism, since it had similarities to party structure.
-Anarchist intellectual Volin was one of the most notable opponents of platformism, and he pointed toward to what is today known as synthesis anarchism.
+Anarchist intellectual Volin was one of the most notable opponents of platformism, and contributed to the formulation of what he called the anarchist synthesis.

 During the German Revolution of 1918–1919, anarchists Gustav Landauer and Erich Mühsam took important leadership positions within the revolutionary councilist structures of the Bavarian Soviet Republic.
 In Italy, the syndicalist trade union Unione Sindacale Italiana (Italian Syndicalist Union), had half a million members.
 It played a prominent role in events known as the Biennio Rosso ("Two Red Years") and Settimana Rossa ("Red Week").
 In the latter, the monarchy was almost overthrown.

 In Mexico, the Mexican Liberal Party was established and during the early 1910s it conducted a series of military offensives, leading to the conquest and occupation of certain towns and districts in Baja California.
 Under the leadership of anarcho-communist Ricardo Flores Magón, its slogan was Tierra y Libertad ('Land and Liberty').
 Magón's journal Regeneración ('Regeneration') had a significant circulation, and he helped urban workers turn to anarcho-syndicalism.
 He also influenced the Zapata movement.

 Ferdinando Nicola Sacco and Bartolomeo Vanzetti, two insurrectionary anarchists and Italian migrants to the United States, were convicted of involvement in an armed robbery and the murders of two people in 1920.
 After a controversial trial and a series of appeals they were sentenced to death and executed on 23 August 1927.
 Following their deaths, critical opinion overwhelmingly held that the two men were convicted largely because of their anarchist political beliefs and were unjustly executed.
 After the Sacco and Vanzetti case, and despite worldwide protests and mainstream media headlines, the anarchist movement faded in the United States.